Results for: "strip"

 Each of these methods takes:

-The examples in this section mostly use methods String#sub and String#gsub; the principles illustrated apply to all four substitution methods.
+The examples in this section mostly use the String#sub and String#gsub methods; the principles illustrated apply to all four substitution methods.

 Argument pattern